akornato/next-redux-saga-example/readme.md

   npm run dev
 ```

-This will start the app at http://localhost:3000/ and lambda at http://localhost:9000/
+This will start the app at http://localhost:3000/ and serve the lambda at http://localhost:9000/.
+The dev server uses [http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware) so the lambda is simply available at /.netlify/functions, same as in prod.

 ## Test